varabyte/kobweb/README.md

 ### Kobweb Call

-A markdown extension built just for Kobweb, you can surround a path to a `@Composable` method with triple-curly braces to call it:
+The power of Kotlin + Compose for Web is interactive components, not static text!
+Therefore, Kobweb Markdown support enables special syntax that can be used to insert Kotlin code.
+Just use three triple-curly braces to insert a function:

 ```markdown
 # Kobweb Tutorial